altocodenl/tagaway/readme.md

    - When performing changes to pivs, if that results on a query with no pivs, the query will be resetted to show Everything.
    - Filter tags when browsing.
    - Tag/untag.
-   - Allow to mark pivs as Organized or as To organize.
+   - Allow to mark pivs as Organized or as To Organize.
-   - For a given query, if the query includes Organized or To Organize, see the total number of pivs for the complement tag (for example: if `'o::'` is in the query, see the number of pivs To organize that the query would have *without* `'o::'`).
+   - For a given query, if the query includes Organized or To Organize, see the total number of pivs for the complement tag (for example: if `'o::'` is in the query, see the number of pivs To Organize that the query would have *without* `'o::'`).
    - Filter tags when tagging/untagging.
    - Rotate pivs.
    - Delete pivs.
    - Ignore rotation of videos.
    - When clicking on tag on the attach/unattach menu, remove selection and query the tag.
    - When untagging, if no pivs left with that tag, remove tag from query.
+Same goes for marking as Organized if To Organize is in the query, or if marking as To Organize if Organized is in the query.
    - Fill pivs grid until screen is full or no pivs remain.
    - Block selection of a tag if the UI is still processing a previous selection of a tag.
    - Download a single piv.